Chapter Grants

-In order to facilitate scholarly pursuits, member development, and chapter experiences of Alpha Chi members and chapters, this competition provides funds to Alpha Chi chapters to host student-organized activities aligning with Alpha Chi’s emphasis on Truth and Character and its mission of making scholarship effective for good.
+To facilitate scholarly pursuits, member development, and chapter experiences of Alpha Chi members and chapters, this competition helps fund Alpha Chi chapters to host student-organized activities aligning with Alpha Chi’s emphasis on Truth and Character and its mission of making scholarship effective for good.

-Applications will be evaluated by a selection committee under the guidance of the Executive Director.
+Applications will be evaluated with the guidance of the Executive Director.
 If there are areas of the application that need clarification or could be improved, guidance will be provided to the applicant within one week so that the application may be reconsidered.
 Funding will be granted based on the extent to which a planned activity:

 • Encourages student scholarship and creativity